signalscorps/stix2detection/docs/conversion.md

 * Charachter/command mappings: these define how characters in STIX patterns are represented in downstream products

-* Unit conversions: this defines any conversions
+1. Unit conversions: this defines any conversions
   * e.g. STIX uses bytes as a size unit, many other products use kilobytes, so bytes field values need to be converted for the target sodtware in kb.
-* Field Mappings: this defines how STIX Pattern property names should be converted into the modules expected query names
+2. Field Mappings: this defines how STIX Pattern property names should be converted into the modules expected query names
   * e.g. STIX has the property `ipv4-addr:value` in a target language this field might be name `src_ip` and `dest_ip` therefore the property name needs to be translated for downstream product
-* Operator Mappings: this defines how STIX Pattern operators should be convered into operators the downstream target understands.
+3. Operator Mappings: this defines how STIX Pattern operators (Comparison Operators, Comparison Expression Operators, Obeservation Operator) should be convered into operators and functions the downstream target understands.
   * e.g. STIX uses the Comparison Operator `!=` (does not equal) in some downstream products this operator might be `NOT` so needs to be translated on conversion
-* Module Output (optional): this defines how the translated values should be written.
+4. Module Output (optional): this defines how the translated values should be written.
 Default is stdout

+### 1.1 Module unit conversions

+Currently STIX 2.1 property values only supports one main unit that needs to be converted, `bytes` (see `stix_property_dictionary.json`).

+The `map_units.json` file allows you to specify the calculation to turn bytes into a unit used by the downstream product.

+### 1.2 Module charachter conversions

+To ensure the characters used in STIX 2.1 patterns match those expected in downstream tools, file2stix also requires you to define these charachters in the `map_downstream_defaults.json` file.

-### 1.1 Module Field mappings
+### 1.3 Module Field mappings

 In many cases, products use different field names to represent the same thing.
 This means a mapping between source language (STIX 2.1 Patterns) and target language (represented by module) is required.